 - 3. Scrape the tomato paste into a small bowl and slowly add the 1/2 cup hot water.
 Stir the mixture into the pot and cook until the sauce thickens and oil glistens on the surface.

-- 4. Add enough stock to cover the vegetables (about 4 cups, give or take) plus the bay leaf and bring to a boil.
+- 4. Add enough stock to cover the onions and garlic (about 4 cups, give or take) plus the bay leaf and bring to a boil.
 Reduce the heat to medium-low and simmer gently, partially covered, for about 30 minutes.

 - 5. Add the remaining vegetables, nestling in the larger pieces, and the habanero and simmer until they are tender, about 20 minutes.
 Add stock if the vegetables are not fully covered.
 If some vegetables soften faster than others (the squash is likely to cook fastest, and the cabbage more slowly), remove them so they do not fall apart in the stew, and reintroduce them at the end.